geerlingguy/ansible-role-redis/README.md

 Valid values are `always` (slower, safest), `everysec` (happy medium), or `no` (let the filesystem flush data when it wants, most risky).

-    redis_vm_enabled: "no"

-Whether to enable the use of virtual memory/swapping.

     # Add extra include files for local configuration/overrides.
     redis_includes: []